Postpartum Depression

 • Clinical evaluation

-Early diagnosis and treatment of postpartum depression substantially improve outcomes for women and their infant.
+Early diagnosis and treatment of postpartum depression substantially improve outcomes for women and their infant (1).

-Postpartum depression (or other serious mental disorders) is diagnosed if women have ≥ 5 symptoms for > 2 weeks; symptoms include depressed mood and/or loss of interest or pleasure and
+Postpartum depression is diagnosed based on the same criteria as major depressive disorder, which are ≥ 5 symptoms for > 2 weeks; symptoms include depressed mood and/or loss of interest or pleasure and (2)

 • Significant weight loss, loss of appetite, or weight gain